groupoid/henk.ex/README.md

     fun((A,B,...)->C).

-Ans also to have simpler form:
+And also to have simpler form:

     fun(A,B,...,C).

-Functions argument are parametrised by concrete types.
+Function arguments are parametrised by concrete types:

     listmap = fun((Fun::fun(A::X,B::Y),In::list(X))->list(Y)) ->
         io:format("In: ~p",[In]),